Sheshan Basilica: History

 Pope Benedict XVI on 24 May 2008 announced that he had composed a special prayer for Our Lady of Sheshan.

 Layout

 The church occupies an area of 1 hectare and is about 70 feet (20 m) tall.
 It is a rectangular Latin cross in shape, and in classical basilica form.
 Entrances are placed in the north, west, and south.
 The main door is in the southwest.
 The nave is 55.81 m long, 24.68 m wide.
 The ceiling is 16.46 m high, and the church can seat 3000.
 The altar is placed at the eastern end, and is built of marble with gold trim and in-laid jade.
 The exterior is mainly granite, and part of the roof is covered in Chinese-style color-glazed tiles.

 The bell tower stands on the south-east corner.
 It is 38 m tall.
-At the top of its bell tower stands a 4.8m bronze Madonna and Child statue ("Our Lady of Zosè").
+At the top of its bell tower stands a 4.8m bronze Madonna and Child statue ("Our Lady of Zosé").